Otto Finsch

 Friedrich Hermann Otto Finsch (8 August 1839, Warmbrunn – 31 January 1917, Braunschweig) was a German ethnographer, naturalist and colonial explorer.
 He is known for a two-volume monograph on the parrots of the world which earned him a doctorate.
 He also wrote on the people of New Guinea and was involved in plans for German colonization in Southeast Asia.
-Several species of bird (such as Oenanthe finschii, Alophoixus finschii, Psittacula finschii) are named after him as also the town of Finschhafen in Morobe Province, Papua New Guinea and a crater on the moon.
+Several species of bird (such as Oenanthe finschii, Iole finschii, Psittacula finschii) are named after him as also the town of Finschhafen in Morobe Province, Papua New Guinea and a crater on the Moon.

 Biography

-Finsch was born at Bad Warmbrunn in Silesia to Mortiz Finsch and Mathilde née Leder.
+Finsch was born at Bad Warmbrunn in Silesia to Mortiz Finsch and Mathilde Leder.
 His father was in the glass trade and he too trained as a glass painter.
 An interest in birds led him to use his artistic skills for the purpose.
 Finsch went to Budapest in 1857 and studied at the Royal Hungarian University, earning money by preparing natural history specimens.
 He then spent two years in Russe, Bulgaria on an invitation from the Austrian Consul and gave private tutoring in German while exploring the birdlife of the region.
 He published his first paper in the Journal fur Ornithologie on the birds of Bulgaria.
 This experience helped him obtain a curatorial position at the Rijksmuseum van Natuurlijke Historie in Leiden (1862–1865) assisting Herman Schlegel.
 In 1864 he returned to Germany on the suggestion of Gustav Hartlaub to become curator of the museum in Bremen and became its director in 1876.
 After publishing the two volume monographs on the parrots of the world, Die Papageien, monographisch bearbeitet (1867–68), he obtained an honorary doctorate from the Friedrich Wilhelms University in Bonn.
 Apart from ornithology he also took an interest in ethnology.
 In 1876 he accompanied the zoologist Alfred Brehm on an expedition to Turkestan and northwest China.